-The Asian Circle is a network of UK-based Asian women from all walks of life who have a shared passion to support vulnerable women in India and South Asia.
+The Asian Circle, a collective within The Circle, brings together UK-based Asian women from all walks of life who have a shared passion and commitment to addressing the issues facing disempowered women and girls in India and South Asia.

-The Asian Circle was founded by Santosh Bhanot, and launched in November 2013 at the Houses of Parliament.
+The network was founded by Santosh Bhanot and launched in November 2013 at the Houses of Parliament.

 What they have achieved